ionos-spectre/spectre-core/README.md

 ### Subject

 A *subject* is the the top level description block of a testsuite.
-A *subject* can be anything, that groups functionality, e.g. some REST API, or an abstract business domain/process like *Order Process*.
+A *subject* can be anything that groups functionality, e.g. some REST API, or an abstract business domain/process like *Order Process*.

 A *subject* is described by the `describe` function, and can contain many `context`